kellerflint/Course-Resources/content/SQL - Final Exam.md

 # Final Exam Info

-There is a required in-person final exam for this course on **Monday June 17th from 12:00-2:00pm** PST at the Auburn Center in room AC 310.
+There is a **required in-person final exam** for this course on **Monday June 17th from 12:00-2:00pm** PST at the Auburn Center in room AC 310 (1221 D St NE, Auburn, WA 98002).

-If you cannot attend the final exam at that time you MUST get in contact with me ahead of time to make other arrangements.
+If you cannot attend the final exam at that time you **MUST** get in contact with me as soon as possible to make other arrangements.
 Please email me at kflint-blanchard@greenriver.edu.

 # Topics

 The following topics may appear on the final exam:

-##### Database Concepts:
+### Database Concepts:
 - Tables and their structure
 - Primary and foreign keys
 - Relationships between tables (one-to-many, many-to-many)